thu-ml/tianshou/README.md

 ## Acknowledgments

-Tianshou is supported by [appliedAI Institute for Europe](https://www.appliedai-institute.de/en/), who is committed to providing long-term support and development.
+Tianshou is supported by [appliedAI Institute for Europe](https://www.appliedai-institute.de/en/), a non-profit organization committed to providing long-term support and development.

 Tianshou was previously a reinforcement learning platform based on TensorFlow.
 You can check out the branch [`priv`](https://github.com/thu-ml/tianshou/tree/priv) for more detail.
 Many thanks to [Haosheng Zou](https://github.com/HaoshengZou)'s pioneering work for Tianshou before version 0.1.1.